-As she struggles with the news of Scott Walker’s death, Getintothis’ Cath Bore chats to fellow enthusiasts about a shared admiration of the great man.
+As she struggles with the news of Scott Walker’s death, Getintothis’ Cath Holland chats to fellow enthusiasts about a shared admiration of the great man.

 The work of Scott Walker, who found fame in The Walker Brothers during the 1960s before taking a more experimental, avante garde approach with his solo work, came into my life during his early 1990s career reboot.